{{ currentSearchSuggestions.title }}

 {{ number.value }} {{ number.label }}

-Grizzly Bear Creek Wind Project, Canada
+Grizzly Bear Creek Wind Farm, Canada

-Grizzly Bear Creek Wind Project, Canada
+Grizzly Bear Creek Wind Farm, Canada

 {{item.label}}